 • Vice President for Academic Affairs (VPAA).
 The role of the Vice President is integral to the life of the School because it affects the lives of both students and faculty.
-The Vice

-Franciscan School of Theology

-President is directly responsible to the President for the academic programs, the morale and development of the faculty, and student academic advising.
+The Vice President is directly responsible to the President for the academic programs, the morale and development of the faculty, and student academic advising.
 The Vice President is an ex officio member of the faculty and is its administrative officer.